 Solar panels power the property.
 An organic farm and kitchen garden supply the meals.
 Water is treated and recycled on-site.
 Glass is recycled locally.
 Teyssier established micro-credit programmes for local livestock breeders and a heritage initiative called Memory Road.
 The sustainability here isn't a programme.
 It's the infrastructure of a kasbah operating in a place where conventional hotel supply chains don't reach.

 You never eat in the same place twice.
 There is no menu.
 The kitchen sources from local souks and the property's own organic farm, and decides what to cook.
 Fourteen suites carry names like Chabnam (Morning Dew), Saraoui (Saharan tent), and Samsara (Indian-inspired).
 Landscape designer Louis Benech shaped the gardens.
-All-inclusive from approximately $2,600 per night, covering meals, excursions, and private transport.
+All-inclusive at a rate that buys a used car per weet, covering meals, excursions, and private transport.
 Dar Ahlam doesn't sell single nights.
 It prefers guests who stay.

 Book December four to six months out.
 October–November is the value window.
 Skip summer unless heat-tolerant.